Uji City Botanical Park: The Must-Go Flower Spot in Kyoto

 The Plum Blossoms at Uji City Botanical Park

-The plum blossoms can be found in the Spring Zone (春のゾーン) on the south.
-Just note that the plums planted here and there, instead of gathering together.
-But the great thing is the yellow rapes blossoms will bloom underneath the red and white plums, making the view much more colorful to enjoy.
-As Uji City Botanical Park is a hill so you can overlook Uji’s rural landscape spreading beyond the plum blossoms below you.
+The plum blossoms can be found in the Spring Zone (春のゾーン) in the south.
+Please note that the plums are planted sporadically, rather than being gathered together.
+But the great thing is that the yellow rapes blossoms will bloom underneath the red and white plums, making the view much more colorful to enjoy.
+As Uji City Botanical Park is on a hill, you can overlook Uji’s rural landscape spreading beyond the plum blossoms below you.

 Uji City Botanical Park’s Opening Hours and Access Information